digineo/texd/docs/reference-store.md

 # Reference Store

 texd has the ability to reuse previously sent material.
 This allows you to reduce the amount of data you need to transmit with each render request.
-Following a back-of-the-envelope calculation:
+Here is a back-of-the-envelope calculation:

 - If you want to generate 1000 documents, each including a font with 400 kB in size, and a logo file with 100 kB in size, you will need to transmit 500 MB of the same two files in total.